-Clean saw blades to improve the quality of your cuts, reduce the corrosion of your blades and keep your tools running at peak performance.
+Learn how to clean saw blades!
+Clean blades improve the quality of your cuts, reduce corrosion, and keep your tools running at peak performance!

 Clean saw blades reduce the chances of burning the edges of your workpiece and require less feed pressure.
-Sometimes DIYers mistake a blade that needs to be cleaned with a dull blade and replace rather than clean.
+Sometimes DIYers mistake a blade that needs to be cleaned with a dull blade.

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.